Wood-burning stove brands rated

 As of 2022, EU regulations will stipulate that all newly manufactured stoves must have higher efficiency levels than the current regulations.
 Some stoves are being made to these specifications now, labelled Ecodesign Ready.

-Some of Woodwarms's other stoves have high efficiency levels of around 80%, while others are lower at around 70%.
+Some of Woodwarm's other stoves have high efficiency levels of around 80%, while others are lower at around 70%.

 All of Woodwarm's stoves also feature cleanburn technology, where additional air is heated and circulated to burn of excess gases for efficiency and to keep the glass clean.
 Its Ecodesign range have the most advanced systems.